GitToby/tobydevlin.com-2.0/content/blog/2021-04-29-aws-basics.md

 Manages workflows though a fully managed service.
 Cost is based on state transitions and also the underlying architecture.
 Step Functions are good for organizing BPMN processes as an execution service.

 ## Cloud Management

+#### Users in AWS

+root users are special - they are owners of the account.
+IAM users are users within the account.
+IAM users should be used at all places if possible.
+You can create access keys in the [IAM service](https://console.aws.amazon.com/iam/home) to using in SDKs and the CLI.

 #### CloudTrail